How to Build a Food Delivery App like UberEats

 - Firebase Cloud Messaging

-The cost of the mobile app consists of many elements, including the number of platforms, feature list, the number of integrations, and so on.
+The mobile app’s cost consists of many elements, including the number of platforms, feature list, the number of integrations, etc.

-Your mobile development team will come up with a precise app estimation only after the discovery (inception) phase.
+The mobile development team will create a detailed app estimation only after the discovery (inception) phase.

 What does this mean?

-The discovery (inception) phase is the first step you and your development team take to build a solid foundation for app development.
+The discovery (inception) phase is the first step you and the development team take to build a solid foundation for app development.
 This stage includes several components, such as: